JonahKr/power-distribution-card/README.md

 ### Placeholder
 By submitting an empty entity_id and preset, you will generate a plain transparent placeholder item which can be used to further customize your layout.
+Alternatively you can use the provided `placeholder` preset.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/38377070/124113882-3676a380-da6c-11eb-8f3e-db00466fd601.png"/>
 </p>